GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO), see [Q&A 12](#12-why-does-the-boot-time-take-longer-after-the-monterey-upgrade).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### April 08, 2022
+* Updated OpenCore to 0.8.0 official version
+* Updated AppleALC \ CPUFriend kexts to latest official version
+* Updated OpenCanopy driver

+*OC 0.8.0's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
+Support macOS 12.4 and can be updated in Software Update after the official version is released.*

 #### March 08, 2022
 * Updated OpenCore to 0.7.9 official version
 * Updated AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
 * Updated OpenRuntime \ OpenCanopy drivers
 * Updated OpenShell \ VerifyMsrE2 tools

 *OC 0.7.9's Config.plist only add one entry: Misc > Debug > LogModules.
-Recommended to modify it manually.
-Support macOS 12.3 and can be updated in Software Update after the official version is released.*
+Recommended to modify it manually.*

 #### February 21, 2022
 * Updated OpenCore to 0.7.8 official version
 * Updated Lilu \ AppleALC \ WhateverGreen kexts to latest official version
 * Updated OpenRuntime \ OpenCanopy drivers

 *OC 0.7.8's Config.plist only delete one entry: NVRAM > Add > 7C436110-XXXX > SystemAudioVolumeDB.
 Recommended to modify it manually.
-Support macOS 12.3 and can be updated in Software Update after the official version is released.*
+Support macOS 12.3 and can be updated in Software Update.*

 #### January 23, 2022
 * Replaced USBPorts kext with USBMap kext